rackerlabs/deproxy/docs/howItWorks.rst

 do is use an HTTP client to send a request to the server, then compare what the server got back with what we expected.
 Simple enough, right?
-So simple, in fact, that we wouldn't even really need GDeproxy to test it.
+So simple, in fact, that we wouldn't even really need Deproxy to test it.

-Nevertheless, GDeproxy contains the facilities to do so.
+Nevertheless, Deproxy contains the facilities to do so.
 Simply, create a Deproxy_ and then call it's makeRequest_ method, specifying the URL of the server.
 It will create a Request_ object, and send it over the wire.
 Then, it will receive a response from the server, and convert it into a Response_ object.